Why Hire a Doctor before an Attorney?

 Gaps in medical treatment after an accident could reduce the amount of coverage an insurance company will provide for your claim.
 A doctor of chiropractic is trained to take your medical history, complete an examination, and provide treatment if needed.

 Most importantly, in Florida, you have only 14 days to get your injuries documented.
 Florida drivers are required to carry personal injury protection (PIP) insurance.
-Through their PIP insurance, accident victims may be eligible for up to $10,000 in medical benefits if they were hurt after an accident.
+Through their PIP insurance, car accident victims may be eligible for up to $10,000 in medical benefits if they were hurt after an accident.
 However, in order to make a claim and be reimbursed for medical costs, the injuries must be documented within 14 days after the crash.

 Unfortunately, an insurance company may assume that if you did not seek medical attention right away, you were not injured at all.
 Insurers have standard criteria they use to evaluate claims, one of which is how quickly the insured sought and received medical treatment after an accident.